hirasso/wp-sync-deploy/README.md

 ## Prerequesites

+- [WP CLI](https://wp-cli.org/) installed locally on your machine
-This script assumes a directory structure like this (adjustable through an `.env` file):
+- A WordPress directory structure like this (adjustable through an `.env` file):

 ```bash
 .